Want to land a job that leaves a positive impact? These are the best corporate social responsibility jobs to develop your career.

 - Analyzing current trends and ways in which the company could contribute to society at large.

-- Developing policies and strategies that help the business work toward meeting its established corporate citizenship goals.
+- Developing policies that help the business work toward meeting its established corporate citizenship goals.

-- Ensuring that employees are aware of corporate social responsibility practices and policies and helping to enforce them.
+- Ensuring that stakeholders are aware of the company’s sustainability practices, policies, and that everyone is helping to enforce them.

 - Getting the word about the company’s contributions out to the rest of the world, including by engaging with the press, hosting events, and working with the marketing team, in turn possibly raising funds for philanthropic activities.

-This is arguably the highest level of corporate responsibility jobs, with a median salary of around $119,460, depending on your location and company size.
+This is arguably the highest level of pay with a median salary of around $119,460, depending on your location and company size.

-The type of education and experience you need to land a corporate social responsibility manager will vary with the company’s focus.
+The type of education and experience you need to land a manager position will vary with the company’s focus.
 However, people with degrees in political science, communication, business management, or environmental science may all be a good fit.

 See Related: Social Impact Examples You Need to Know